ThisIsNoahEvans/Dictionary-Bot/README.md

 Here is the code for my Twitter **Dictionary Bot**.
 You can view and experiment with the code, but I don't recommend launching a Dictionary Bot similar to mine unless you change key features; Twitter users typically will only follow one account/bot if there are multiple providing the same service.

+You can view a tutorial on how to make this bot yourself in *DIY.md*

 ## Libraries Used